ExitValue.ai

 What is a master service agreement (MSA) worth in valuation?

 MSAs are the single biggest valuation driver in utility services.
 They convert cyclical project revenue into something approaching contracted recurring revenue.
-Adding 2-3 active MSAs with investment-grade IOU counterparties can move a business from 4x EBITDA to 7x EBITDA on the same earnings, because buyers underwrite the contracted backlog rather than betting on bid pipelines.
+Adding 2-3 active MSAs with investment-grade IOU counterparties can move a business from an earnings multiple to an earnings multiple on the same earnings, because buyers underwrite the contracted backlog rather than betting on bid pipelines.

 How do public utility multiples compare to private services multiples?

-Regulated utility holding companies (NextEra, Duke, Southern, AEP) trade at 12-18x EBITDA.
-Quanta Services (PWR) and the utility services strategics trade at 12-18x EBITDA.
-Private SMB services contractors clear at 4-8x EBITDA.
+Regulated utility holding companies (NextEra, Duke, Southern, AEP) trade at platform-tier earnings multiples.
+Quanta Services (PWR) and the utility services strategics trade at platform-tier earnings multiples.
+Private SMB services contractors clear at platform-tier earnings multiples.
 The compression from public to private reflects liquidity, scale, customer diversification, and the institutional buyer pool gap.

 What kills utility services valuations in due diligence?